alpsteam/autonomous-labs/lab-3/lab-3.md

 ![Image43](images/image43.jpg)

 We add a Pie-Chart to the Dashboard Page.
-In the Navigator pane choose “Sport” under Region – Content Body, from hamburger menu choose “Duplicate”
+In the Navigator pane choose `Sport` under Region `Content Body`, from hamburger menu choose `Duplicate`

 ![Image44](images/image44.jpg)

-In the Navigator page choose “Attributes” under Region – Content Body – Sport (2nd), in the Attributes pane enter Chart Type “Pie”
+In the Navigator page choose `Attributes` under Region ` Content Body ` Sport (2nd), in the Attributes pane enter Chart Type `Pie`

 ![Image45](images/image45.jpg)

-In the Navigator page choose “Series 1” under Region – Content Body – Sport (2nd) – Series, in the Attributes pane enter Label Show “Yes” and Display As “Label – Percentage (Value)”
+In the Navigator page choose `Series 1` under Region ` Content Body ` `Sport (2nd) ` Series, in the Attributes pane enter Label Show `Yes` and Display As `Label ` Percentage (Value)`

 ![Image46](images/image46.jpg)

-“Save and Run” the page, the Dashboard page contains 2 Charts.
+`Save and Run` the page, the Dashboard page contains 2 Charts.
 Now remember the content of the homepage, it contains an Event and Dashboard item.

 ![Image47](images/image47.jpg)

 Navigate to the Page Designer of the page Home.
-In the Navigator pane choose tab “Page Shared Components” (right)
+In the Navigator pane choose tab `Page Shared Components` (right)

 ![Image48](images/image48.jpg)

-In the Navigator pane choose “Page Navigation” under Lists.
-In the Lists pane (right)  choose “Edit Component”
+In the Navigator pane choose `Page Navigation` under Lists.
+In the Lists pane (right)  choose `Edit Component`

 ![Image49](images/image49.jpg)

-Choose “Create Entry”
+Choose `Create Entry`

 ![Image50](images/image50.jpg)

-Enter Page “5” (Calendar) and List Entry Label “Calendar”, choose an Image/Class of your choice.
-Choose “Create List Entry”
+Enter Page `5` (Calendar) and List Entry Label `Calendar`, choose an Image/Class of your choice.
+Choose `Create List Entry`

 ![Image51](images/image51.png)